racacax/mmstatus_public/README.md

 Depending on your Docker version, separator might be - or _.
 If it is -, you will need to add `SEPARATOR="-"` after any `make` command.

 Example : `make run_sql SEPARATOR="-" SQL_SCRIPT="init_tables"`

+You can also replace default SEPARATOR in Makefile directly.

 ### Makefile
 Multiple commands have been added to manage migrations (see Peewee ORM documentation) and also run bash.